-The Rocky Ripple Festival is held each year in our unique Indianapolis midtown neighborhood, just across the Central Canal from Butler University.
+The Rocky Ripple Festival is held each year in our unique Indianapolis neighborhood, just across the Central Canal from Butler University.
 An eclectic set of bands play throughout the day.
-Over 70 artists bring their unique items for sale.
+Over 80 artists bring their unique items for sale.
 Beer and wine are provided by the Broad Ripple Brewpub, and a variety of food offerings are available from local vendors.
-Children activities are held near the playground.
+Children activities are held around the playground.

 All at a family friendly admission price - Free!

 Sponsorship is a great way to keep your business front of mind with area residents.
-We thank sponsors from our website and festival social media (over 2,500 followers and 20,500 reached in 2023!), announce sponsors throughout the day, and include your information in our printed materials.
+We thank sponsors from our website and festival social media (over 2,500 followers and 22,000 reached in 2023), announce sponsors from our stage throughout the day, and have opportunities to display your signage during our event.

 We also offer booths for local businesses right by our festival entrance so you can connect with attendees directly.